8159R0V3/ELSpring2017/code/Readme.md

 # Code Directory.
-All your code should go here.
-Make sure files are named as explicitly as possible.
+Coding for projecting will go here. make sure to name programs properly